Myers-Briggs vs Spiritual Gifts: What's the Difference?

 The Fundamental Disconnect

 Your MBTI type does not predict your spiritual gift.
-An INFJ might assume they have the gift of mercy (because INFJs are empathetic).
-But an INFJ could have the gift of teaching, leadership, or prophecy.
+An INFJ might assume they have the gift of mercy because INFJs are empathetic.
+But an INFJ could just as easily have the gift of teaching, leadership, or prophecy.

 Where Churches Get Confused

+Treating MBTI as identity.
+I am an INFP carries almost religious weight for some people — four letters from a psychological test become the foundation of how they see themselves.
 Your identity is not your type.
 Your identity is in Christ.
-Your MBTI is a description of your cognitive preferences.
+MBTI is a description of your cognitive preferences.
 It is not who you are at the deepest level.

 What MBTI Does Well

-Understanding your blind spots (the inferior function in MBTI theory) can guide personal development.
+- Personal growth.
+Understanding your blind spots (the inferior function, in MBTI theory) can guide personal development.

 MBTI tells you nothing about: